Cholesterol and Your Child

 If you are having any symptoms or have any questions, please call 811 to speak with a registered nurse 24 hours a day.

-No. Many people don’t realize that problems with high cholesterol levels can begin in childhood.
+High cholesterol can begin in childhood.
 High cholesterol levels are likely to continue to rise as a child grows into a teen and adult.
 This increases your child’s risk for cholesterol-related health problems.

 What are the risks of high cholesterol levels?